 - how to move design into production

-This module looks to support students in developing and using the skills necessary to design a scholarly piece of research work to address an identified problem area within a chosen field of study.
+Support to help you develop the skills needed to design a scholarly piece of research work that addresses an identified problem area within a chosen field of study.
 This module will introduce methods of data collection and analysis when conducting empirical research, in both private and public sector environments.
 Example topics include:

 - questionnaire and interview design

 - qualitative and quantitative analysis

 This module is essential preparation for the dissertation

 Learn how to visually present insight drawn from large data sets to communicate your findings.
 You will gain an understanding of human visual perception, data visualisation methods and techniques, dashboard and infographic design and augmented reality.
 An emphasis is also placed on visual storytelling and narrative development.